aejmelaeus/NServiceBus.SequenceGate/README.md

 `var configuration = new SequenceGateConfiguration("EndpointName")`

 In this way several Endpoints may share the same database.
-[Acceptance test]
+[Acceptance test OK]

 ## Multiple object messages